 The actual premise for Talentless Nana is that the students are merely attending the school so they can be killed by government agents.
 Years prior, when superpowers first emerged into the world, chaos spread as heroes, villains, and normal people waged widespread war.
 Those without powers, the Talentless, emerged victoriously, and enacted an elaborate plot to prevent “The Talented” from ever gaining power again.

-I admire that the author at least attempted to provide justification and context for why a modern society would send teenagers to die on an island, but the story he came up with is just too loose to make any kind of sense.
+I admire that the author at least attempted to provide justification and context for why a modern society would send teenagers to die on an island.
+Except the story he came up with is just too loose to make any kind of sense.

 #3 Idiotic characters

 I was initially quite excited by the promise that Talentless Nana held.
-It’s effectively a reversed Sherlock Holmes story;e Nana has to contrive elaborate plots to somehow murder people and get away scot-free.
-Episodes 2 and 3 do this really well, but a general problem throughout the series is that all the characters are idiotic beyond compare.
+It’s effectively a reversed Sherlock Holmes story.
+Nana has to contrive elaborate plots to somehow murder people and get away scot-free.
+Episodes 2 and 3 do this really well.
+A general problem throughout the series, however, is that all the characters are idiotic beyond compare.

-Slasher movies are cathartic exactly because the dumbass characters evoke so little empathy that watching them get brutalized by a cool monster is enjoyable.
-Talentless Nana, however, wants to tell a dramatic story filled with tragedy; it wants you to connect with these characters and feel bad, or at least conflicted, when they are inevitably killed.
+Slasher movies are cathartic exactly because the dumbass characters evoke so little empathy.
+To the pont where watching them get brutalized by a cool monster is enjoyable in and of itself.
+Talentless Nana, however, wants to tell a dramatic story filled with tragedy.
+It wants you to connect with these characters and feel bad, or at least conflicted, when they are inevitably killed.
 This would be a whole lot easier if the plot didn’t constantly rely on these characters making the dumbest choices imaginable.

 Even as Nana’s kill count rises, nobody seems to ever register that something may be off.
-People just keep going off by themselves, visiting random, isolated locations without letting anybody know or at odd times where no witnesses could ever be around.
-Nobody has an emotional response to the deaths of their friends or expresses any kind of urgency in regards catching the murderer.
+People just keep going off by themselves.
+They visit random, isolated locations without letting anybody know or at odd times where no witnesses could ever be around.
+Nobody has an emotional response to the deaths of their friends or expresses any kind of urgency in regards to catching the murderer.
 In fact, at one point people complain that the one person who is trying to find the culprit is being a conspiracy theorist.

 Most obnoxious of all is how frequently Nana’s tactical mistakes are entirely dismissed.
-She is constantly caught red-handed or incriminates herself, but even those suspicious of her are quick to dismiss evidence.
-At one point she is caught at the scene of a crime by her would-be victim, and they make excuses for her as to why she happens to be there just as an attempted murder is committed, possessing knowledge she has no business having.
+She is constantly caught red-handed or incriminates herself, yet even those suspicious of her are quick to dismiss evidence.
+At one point she is caught at the scene of a crime by her would-be victim.
+The victim themselves then make excuses for her as to why she happens to be there just as an attempted murder is committed, possessing knowledge that Nana has no business having.
 It’s hard to admire Nana’s cunning and intelligence when she’s competing against the mentally deficient.